Study Abroad / Affiliated Programs / Language ProgramsAlicante, Spain

 To be eligible, you must have a 3.0 GPA in Spanish Coursework.

-Apply online to the Spanish Studies Abroad.
+Apply online to Spanish Studies Abroad.
 Complete the Saint Mary’s required paperwork, application may be picked up in the Study Abroad Office, International Center, the Heights.

 Acceptance is contingent on a thorough review of the student’s application and subsequent approval from Spanish Studies.